THE Eagle Harbor Lifesaving Station

-The Museum has a glass enclosed viewing area inside the restored Life-Saving Station boathouse.
+The boats can be seen from a viewing area inside the restored Life-Saving Station boathouse.
 It has one display about the Eagle Harbor station’s most famous rescue, the 1913 wreck of the steamer

 L. C. Waldo.
 The Waldo was wrecked in a November storm off Keweenaw Point.
 Nine Eagle Harbor and Portage Station rescuers were awarded the Life-Saving Service’s highest honor, the Gold Medal, for their heroic role in assisting in the rescue of 24 souls and one dog from the Waldo.
 Additional displays feature the collections of memorabilia of Anthony Glaza and Oscar Marshall family.
 The Marshall family served both the Portage and Eagle Harbor Life Saving Stations.